roryp/reliable-web-app-pattern-java-workshop/Part5-Security/README.md

 This Java method configures HTTP security.
 It sets up rules for which paths require user authentication and which ones don't.
 It also configures Cross-Origin Resource Sharing (CORS), Cross-Site Request Forgery (CSRF) protection, and iframe options.
 It adds a custom filter, sets up OAuth 2.0 login, and defines logout behavior.

 Step 2: Modify Security Configurations
-1. on line 180, Enhance the `GlobalSecurityConfig` method to the `WebSecurityConfiguration` class to allow all requests to paths that start with "/public/" without requiring authentication :
+1. on line 180, enhance the `GlobalSecurityConfig` method to the `WebSecurityConfiguration` class by allow all requests to paths that start with "/public/" without requiring authentication:

 ```java
     .antMatchers("/public/**").permitAll()